-The requirements for a minor in mathematics are MATH 123, MATH 125, MATH 225, MATH 423, and a minimum of 6 credit hours from the following list: MATH 315, MATH 381, MATH 382, or any MATH course 400-level and above, excluding Independent Studies courses.
-Thus, a total of at least twenty-two (22) semester credit hours is needed for a Math minor.
-MATH 423 is offered in alternate years so plans for a minor should be made early.
+The core requirements for a minor in mathematics are MATH 123, MATH 125, MATH 225, and the completion of CSC 251 or MATH 221.
+In addition, students must also successfully complete MATH 423 or MATH 413 plus the completion of at least 6 credit hours from the following list: MATH 315, MATH 381, MATH 382, or any MATH course 400-level and above, excluding Speical Topics and Independent Studies courses.
+Thus, a total of at least twenty-three (23)

+semester credit hours is needed for a Math minor.
+MATH 423 and MATH 413 are offered in alternate years so plans for a minor should be made early.

 A minor in the Department of Mathematics and Computer Science must be approved by the student's major department.
 A form for declaring a minor is available at the Office of Academic and Enrollment Services.
-The form must be completed and signed by the Department chairs from both departments involved in this minor.
+The form must be completed and signed by the department chairs from both departments involved in this minor.